Piotr1215/cloudrumble/README.md

 >
 >**Result:** container starts and is removed once it's stopped.

+### Add or remove capabilities for the user running a container

+>**Command:** `docker run --cap-add/--cap-drop KILL nginx` or `docker run --privileged nginx`
+>
+>**When is it useful:** This command is useful when elevating or dropping privileges on the user running container.
+By default containers run with limited root privileges.
+Second command runs container with full user privileges.
+>
+>**Result:** container is run with expected privileges.

 ## Links and resources

 1. [Docker Certified Associate Study Guide](https://docker.cdn.prismic.io/docker/4a619747-6889-48cd-8420-60f24a6a13ac_DCA_study+Guide_v1.3.pdf)